gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 My plan here was to allow keyframing any property that's either a `float` or a vector of floats (e.g., `vec2`, `vec3`, `vec4`).
 For this task, I pretty much mimicked Blender and added a "K" button next to all keyframe-able properties.
-Once enabled, the property field would turn green, and modifying it would insert a new keyframe at the current frame index, turning the field orange to highlight the change.
+Once enabled, the property field would turn green, while modifying it would insert a new keyframe at the current frame index, turning the field orange to highlight the change.
 I also found I had to disable the editing of keyframed properties during playback (something that's otherwise possible and a great way to tweak the rendering of a scene) so as to avoid inserting what'd be one keyframe per frame. :slightly_smiling_face:

 Finally, I decided to have the timeline content be encoded for a 24Hz target frequency, meaning you could only ever store up to 24 keyframes inside a given second.